 To illustrate how this works in practice, we created a random example of a division 5 season.
 The player needs 10 points to stay, 16 to get promoted and 19 to win the title.
 In the example, he ends up playing 6 decisive matches before winning the title in the last match:

-What should be clearly visible above is that (1) decisive matches in reality occur throughout the season, and (2) unless you are really effective, most seasons will contain multiple “threshold matches”.
-The table below shows the maximum number of threshold matches per season in each division:
+What should be clearly visible above is that (1) decisive matches in reality occur throughout the season, and (2) unless you are really effective, most seasons will contain multiple decisive matches.
+The table below shows the maximum number of decisive matches per season in each division:

 When someone claims that the decisive match was considerably more difficult than the previous matches, he obviously forgot one of the following two things: